This recipe got an update on 11/11/21Jump to Recipe

 I realize that not every meal can be a transcendent experience, and there are times that you just have to eat (real) food to quell your hunger and keep you going.
 As much as possible, though, I attempt to cook from scratch and enjoy every part of my meal.
 Which brings me to tortillas.

-Tortillas.
 You buy ’em?
 I used to.
 But the long list of unpronounceable ingredients turned me off, and I could actually taste the preservatives.
 It was gross.
 So a few years ago, I asked for a tortilla press for Christmas, and I started making my own.
 It mostly worked.

 Corn tortillas are made from masa harina, which literally means “dough flour” in Spanish.
 Maize is dried and treated with lime and water to loosen the hulls.
-The lime also helps release the nutrient naicin so that it can be absorbed in the body.
+The lime also helps release the nutrient niacin so that it can be absorbed in the body.
 The soaked maize is washed and then ground into a dough.
 This is fresh masa, which is available refrigerated in some stores, but it is more common to find the dried and powdered form: masa harina.

 The most basic tortilla recipe just calls for masa harina and water.
 This will produce tortillas, but I always add salt and bacon fat (you can also substitute olive oil or butter for the bacon fat).
 The tortillas came out flavorful and warm, but they split when folded.
 So lately I have started adding 1/3 part wheat flour to make the tortillas more bendy.
 It works beautifully.